Car Accidents Parents’ Liability for Teens’ Car Accidents

 Once a teen turns 18, they no longer need an adult’s sponsorship to obtain a Wisconsin driver’s license.
 It also becomes possible to put the title of a car in the teen’s name, and the driver can obtain their own liability insurance.
 The older teen will then be held liable in any car accident attributed to their negligence.

 Driving is an adult responsibility that our society has decided most teenagers can handle.
-When teen drivers make mistakes or are negligent or reckless, they can be held accountable.
+When teen drivers make mistakes or are negligent or reckless, they can be held accountable by the accident report and insurance company.
 That, too, is part of being an adult.

-People injured in accidents with teen drivers can seek help from a car accident attorney to seek compensation for their medical bills, property damage and other losses.
-The car accident attorneys of Gruber Law Offices serve all of Southeastern Wisconsin, including the communities of Kenosha, Madison, Racine and Waukesha.
+People injured in accidents with teen drivers can seek help from a car accident attorney to seek compensation for their medical bills, property damage, and other losses.
+The car accident lawyers of Gruber Law Offices serve all of Southeastern Wisconsin, including the communities of Kenosha, Madison, Racine, and Waukesha.
 Our legal team is committed to fighting for justice and helping our clients pursue the maximum possible compensation.
 We are ready to get to work for you.
-Call us now.
+Call our law firm now.